Does the Bible require a Christian to tithe? My pastor says a Christian should give ten percent to the church, but I

 First, the concept of tithing is completely missing from the New Testament, because it is literally impossible for a Christian to tithe in the way scripture requires.
 As we explained above, tithing is a concept found only in the Law of Moses and commanded only of Jews.
 Furthermore, the purpose of tithing was to financially support the Levitical priesthood, the operation of the temple and the conduct of the Jewish festivals in Jerusalem.
 Obviously, the priesthood and temple no longer exist in Israel, so it is literally impossible for anyone – Jew or Christian – to tithe in the way scripture requires.

-So if a Christian is not required to tithe, what obligation does a New Testament saint have to give to the church or fund the work of ministry?
-According to the Bible, the Christian is to live in accordance with the direction of the Spirit.
-According to New Testament teaching, we are expected to give generously to the needs of the saints, according to the leading of the Holy Spirit.
+According to the Bible, the Christian is expected to give generously to the needs of the saints, according to the leading of the Holy Spirit.
 Paul taught this point specifically in 2Corinthians 8, as did James in his letter.

-On the other hand, the New Testament never specifies how much a believer should give or where a believer should give.
-All giving is voluntary, done without compulsion, and according to the leading of the Holy Spirit both in the amount and the destination.
+On the other hand, the New Testament never specifies how much a believer should give nor to whom a believer should give.
+All giving is to be voluntary, done without compulsion, and according to the leading of the Holy Spirit both in the amount and the destination.
 In other words, the believer enjoys liberty in this area just as he or she does in many other areas of the Christian life.

-Though we have liberty, the Bible does stipulate general guildelines on the frequency and manner of our giving (not tithing).
+Though we have liberty, the Bible does stipulate general guidelines on the frequency and manner of our giving (not tithing).
 We find those instructions in 1Corinthians 16:1-2: